Happy New Year!

-The 2019 Nengajyo lottery numbers will be announced on Sunday, January 20th via newspaper, tv and on the Japan Post website.
-Check the number on the back to see if you’ve won.
-If you`re a winner, take the winning postcard and ID to a post office by May 17, 2019 to claim your prize.
-Note First and Second prizes will be mailed to your home.
+The 2020 Nengajyo lottery numbers will be announced on Monday, January 20th via newspaper, tv and on the Japan Post website.
+Check the number on the back of your card to see if you’ve won.
+If you`re a winner, take the winning postcard and ID to a post office by July 20, 2020 to claim your prize.
 Good Luck!

 2020 Nengajyo Lottery Numbers (TBD)